Positselski duality in $\infty$-categories: Positselski duality

 \subsubsection{Derived completion}

 Let $R$ be a commutative noetherian ring and $I\subseteq R$ an ideal generated by a finite regular sequence.
-The $I$-adic completion functor $C^I\: \Mod_R \to \Mod_R$, defined by $C^I(M)=\lim_k M/I^k$ is neither a left, nor right exact functor.
+The $I$-adic completion functor

+defined by $C^I(M)=\lim_k M/I^k$ is neither a left nor right exact functor.
 However, by \cite[5.1]{greenlees-may_92} the higher right derived functors vanish.
 We denote the higher left derived functors of $C^I$ by $L^I_i$.
 An $R$-module $M$ is said to be \emph{$I$-adically complete} if the natural map $M\to C^I (M)$ is an isomorphism.
-It is said to be \emph{L-complete} if the natural map $M\to L_0^I(M)$ is an isomorphism.
+It is said to be \emph{$L$-complete} if the natural map $M\to L_0^I(M)$ is an isomorphism.

 The map $M\to C^I(M)$ factors through $L_0^I(M)$, and the map $L_0^I(M)\to C^I(M)$ is always an epimorphism, but usually not an isomorphism.
-The full subcategory consisting of the derived $I$-complete modules form an abelian category $\Mod_R^{I-comp}$.
+The full subcategory consisting of the $L$-complete modules form an abelian category $\Mod_R\Icomp$.
 The full subcategory of $I$-adically complete modules, $\Mod_R^\wedge$ is usually not abelian.

 The $I$-power torsion submodule of an $R$-module $M$ is defined to be